Dubai British School, Springs 3, Emirates Hills – The Review

 In terms of the “feel” of the school, something inevitably subjective, Dubai British School is a happy school.
 The attention and praise of children’s work is very obvious, particularly for younger children whose work lights up the corridors – but for all phases within classrooms where the passion of teachers for celebrating each child’s achievements is plain to see.

-In our March 2017 visit to Dubai British School, what struck us above all was the quite extraordinary ways in which the school engages with its children.
-A really good example of this we were particularly impressed with is the involvement of children in “Lesson Observations” – , the school empowers children to view lessons, and teaching, independently and critically, feeding back their views to the school’s Senior Management Team.
+What strikes us above is was the quite extraordinary ways in which the school engages with its children.
+A really good example of this is in the involvement of children in “Lesson Observations” – , the school empowers children to view lessons, and teaching, independently and critically, feeding back their views to the school’s Senior Management Team.
 We have not come across this before and it is indicative of the trust and strength of relationships that underpin school life.

 Parents should note that the former Principal, Mark Ford, who had seen DBS through to its “Very Good” KHDA rating in 2016, has now left.
 Recognising the importance of continuity, the new school Principal has been appointed internally by Taaleem, Brendon Fulton taking over from Mr Ford in June 2016.
 Mr Fulton takes over his new role following his prior appointment as Head of Secondary.
 Mr Fulton, a psychologist by training, studied in the UK at Derby where he also secured a specialist teaching Masters in Education focused on “School Leadership in an International School Context.”
 He brings with him more than two decade’s experience teaching in the UK, his native South Africa, Qatar and the Emirates.
 Our views on the importance of Psychology as a subject option is noted above – and the appointment of Mr Fulton we hope will strengthen further the case for its continuing availability as a core subject option for students.